lgartrell11/portfolio/README.md

 #   This Javascript file, worked on by both my partner and I, was the main page of our app.
 It contains all the child components and
 #   functionality needed for a properly working frontend.
 #
+# index.js:
+#   This javscript file serves as the index page for the webpage
+#
 # addSong.php:
 #   Similar to addSong.js, this php file allowes the user the add songs to a database
 #